awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/developing-consumers-with-sdk.md

 ## Adapting to a Reshard<a name="kinesis-using-sdk-java-get-data-reshard"></a>

- If `getRecordsResult.getNextShardIterator` returns `null`, it indicates the following: A shard split or merge has occurred that involved this shard, this shard is now in a `CLOSED` state, and you have read all available data records from this shard\.
+ If `getRecordsResult.getNextShardIterator` returns `null`, it indicates that a shard split or merge has occurred that involved this shard\.
+This shard is now in a `CLOSED` state and you have read all available data records from this shard\.

- In this scenario, you should re\-enumerate the shards in the stream to pick up the new shards that were created by the split or merge\.
+ In this scenario, you can use `getRecordsResult.childShards` to learn about the new child shards of the shard that is being processed that were created by the split or merge\.
+For more information, see [ChildShard](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_ChildShard.html)\.

  In the case of a split, the two new shards both have `parentShardId` equal to the shard ID of the shard that you were processing previously\.
 The value of `adjacentParentShardId` for both of these shards is `null`\.